Scalabit/workflow-scanner/README.md

 ## Description

-This action uses Dagger and AI to analyze your GitHub Actions workflows for common security issues.
+This action uses Dagger (as a composite action) and AI to analyze your GitHub Actions workflows for common security issues. #TODO: See if use Docker instead of composite can be better

 When security issues are found, the action automatically creates a pull request with the necessary fixes and a detailed description of the changes.